-- Download the Application
+- Online Application

-- Application deadline: Tuesday, May 7, 2013
+- Application deadline: Tuesday, May 5, 2015

-- Auditions: Saturday, June 8, 2013
+- Auditions: Saturday, June 6, 2015

 The National Symphony Orchestra (NSO) Youth Fellowship Program is an orchestral training program for students in grades 9-12.
 [Younger musicians (gr.
 6-8) may be considered on a special case-by-case basis.]
-Past NSO Youth Fellowship participants have gone on to achieve great success with orchestras throughout the country including Philadelphia, Atlanta, Cleveland, Houston, and our own National Symphony Orchestra.
+Past NSO Youth Fellowship participants have gone on to achieve great success with orchestras throughout the country including Philadelphia, Atlanta, Cleveland, Houston, Boston, and our own National Symphony Orchestra and the Kennedy CenterNational Opera Orchestra(KCNOO).
 The program is intended for serious music students interested in pursuing orchestral music as a career.
-Open by audition only, this full-scholarship program provides students in grades 9-12 in the Washington, DC metropolitan area the opportunity to study with a National Symphony Orchestra musician*; Chamber Music coaching by a member of the National Symphony Orchestra; observe rehearsals and attend concerts; and participate in master classes and discussions with musicians, conductors, guest artists, and NSO/Kennedy Center management.
+Open by audition only, this full-scholarship program provides students in the Washington, DC metropolitan area the opportunity to study with a National Symphony Orchestra musician or KCNOO musician*; participate in Chamber Music coachings by a member of the National Symphony Orchestra; play in side-by-side rehearsals with the NSO; observe NSO rehearsals and attend concerts; and participate in master classes and discussions with musicians, conductors, guest artists, and NSO/Kennedy Center management.
 This is a monitored, performance-oriented program, designed to encourage students to become professional orchestral musicians.
 Participation by ethnic minorities is encouraged.
 Priority is given to students entering 9th and 10th grades in order to provide as sustained a training as possible.

 David and Alice Rubenstein are the Presenting Underwriters of the NSO.